ibm-cloud-docs/mas-ms/security.md

 Before submitting questionnaires, IBMers and clients should first refer to the security information, links and certifications that are available on this page.
 Existing customers who need a security questionnaire or assessment completed should submit a case to the IBM Support Community Portal and attach the document or link.
 This will be routed to the proper SRE security resource for review / completion.
-Please note there is a 2-3 week turnaround time required for the SRE security team to respond to client provided security forms or questionnaires; additional time may also be required for Watson IoT Security team review
+Please note there is a 2-3 week turnaround time required for the SRE security team to respond to client provided security forms or questionnaires; additional time may also be required for Watson IoT Security team review.

 ## Security Management
 {: #security-management}